Posthoc Interpretation via Quantization: Experiments

 \subsection{Quantitative Evaluation on Images}

 \textbf{Metrics}

-To evaluate the quality of the generated interpretations quantitatively, we use three metrics.
+To evaluate the generated interpretations quantitatively, we use three metrics.
 The first one is the fidelity-to-input, which is proposed in this paper for the first time.
-The second metric, Fréchet-Inception-Distance (FID) \cite{heusel2017gans}, that was previously used to asses the quality of the interpretations.
+The second metric is Fréchet-Inception-Distance (FID) \cite{heusel2017gans}, which has been used to to asses the quality of the generative models.
 Lastly, we use faithfulness \cite{alvarez2018} as our third metric.
 We define the metric of fidelity-to-input as the percentage agreement between the classifier's predictions for the original input and the interpretation.
-Mathematically, we express the fidelity-to-input (FID-I) as: where $f_c(.)$ is the classifier's output probability for class $c$, and $[.]$ is the Iverson bracket which is 1 if the statement is true, and 0 if it is false. $x_n$ is the $n$'th data item, and $x_{\text{int}, n}$ is the interpretation that corresponds to the same input.
+Mathematically, we express the fidelity-to-input (FID-I) as: where $f_c(\cdot)$ is the classifier's output probability for class $c$, and $[\cdot]$ is the Iverson bracket which is 1 if the statement is true, and 0 if it is false. $x_n$ is the $n$'th data item, and $x_{\text{int}, n}$ is the interpretation that corresponds to the same input.
 This metric aims to measure how aligned the generated interpretations are to the original input in terms of the class predicted by the classifier.
-Ideally, the produced interpretation should not deviate from the original classifier decision.
+Ideally, the produced interpretation should not change the original classifier's decision.
 For example, the interpretation of a handwritten digit should not be classified as another digit.

 As we mentioned in the introduction, with PIQ, we aim to generate interpretations that humans understand.
 Therefore, we want interpretations that are easy to associate with the original data distribution in the input space (pixel space for images).
 For this reason, we propose to use the Frechet-Inception Distance (FID) \cite{heusel2017gans} between the produced interpretations and the input data as an additional metric to describe the quality of interpretations.
 FID is a commonly used distance to measure the deviation between the distribution of the data generated by a generative model and the original data distribution.
 In this work, we use the original FID definition, and we extract image embeddings using an Inceptionv3 \cite{Szegedy2014GoingDW} network trained on ImageNet \cite{Russakovsky2014ImageNetLS} and compute the Fréchet Distance on the two Gaussian distributions estimated using the embeddings.